 We are dedicated to serving all infants and families within our community whatever their race, ethnicity, gender, national origin, sexual orientation or identity, age, education, religion, disability or socioeconomic status.

 The events of 2020 spotlighted existing disparities in maternal healthcare, particularly for people of color.
 Statistics show that birthing people in BIPOC communities face higher mortality rates and have less access to breast/chestfeeding education than their white neighbors, in no small part due to the injurious history of injustice and poor healthcare outcomes for people of color.
 Prematurity puts infants at risk for experiencing poor health outcomes.
 While premature birth can strike anyone, babies born to BIPOC families are 40% more likely to be born too early.
 We prioritize fragile infants, providing a safe source of human milk when their mother’s own milk may not be 100% available.

 Lactation and human milk feeding are the cornerstone of human milk banking.
 This begins with the support, protection, and promotion of breast/chestfeeding.
 Working as an allied health partner in maternal-child health we have long seen the disparities in opportunities and outcomes along racial lines.

 Our board and staff are committed to actively examine the inequities that exist within the field of human milk banking.
-Click on the icons below to learn more about the steps we have, and continue to take.
+Click on the icons below to learn more about the steps we have taken, and continue to take.